Watch the sunrise from the highest mountain in the UK...

 You’ll meet the group and your leader at the Glen Nevis Visitor Centre, just down the road from Fort William (pay and display parking of £5).
 The postcode for the centre is PH33 6PF.
 Your leader will meet you outside the main building by the footbridge over the river.

 The times we meet and start the walk vary depending on when sunrise is that day.
 To find out the meeting time for your walk please see the list below.

 The ascent usually takes around 4 ½ hours, and the descent 3 ½.

-Please note that these trips take place over Saturday night into Sunday morning, with the exception of the Summer Winter Solstice Walk which is on a Friday morning.
+Please note that these trips take place over Saturday night into Sunday morning.
 The date is for the Sunday and you should aim to meet your guide in the early hours of Sunday.
 You should be down and back in Fort William for around 9am.